PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 - Action Container Configurations - defined sets of actions that can be quickly swapped between at runtime on a character
 - Controller - the bridge between user and character separating input from character logic
 - Movement States - nodes responsible for processing the characters physics during different forms of movement (EX: grounded, flying, swimming)
 - Movement State Manager - a node for changing the active Movement State of a character

+## Includes
+- 2 example characters
+- 1 player controller
+- 1 npc controller
+- 2 movement state examples
+- some example actions for characters

 ## Getting Started